dssg/triage/docs/sources/experiments/running.md

 ## Multicore example

-Triage also offers the ability to parallelize both CPU-heavy and database-heavy tasks.
-Triage uses the multiprocessing library to perform both of these, but they are separately configurable as the database tasks will more likely be bounded by the number of connections/cores available on the database server instead of the number of cores available on the experiment running machine.
+Triage also offers the ability to locally parallelize both CPU-heavy and database-heavy tasks.
+Triage uses the [pebble](https://pythonhosted.org/Pebble) library to perform both of these, but they are separately configurable as the database tasks will more likely be bounded by the number of connections/cores available on the database server instead of the number of cores available on the experiment running machine.

 ### CLI